Paul-Dempsey/pachde1/dev-notes/pachde-One.md

 # Dev notes for pachde-One (et al.) plugin(s)

 - Contemplate designing a standard for color interchange using CV, if there isn't one already.
-Might be a nicer way to connect Copper than as an extender.
+Might be a nicer way to connect Copper than as an expander.
 I thought I had seen one on the forums, but I can't find it now.

   Packing a full RGBA color into a float doesn't work,